• How to Create an Illustrated Watercolor Map

 How to Create an Illustrated Watercolor Map | The Postman's Knock

-If you’re making the watercolor map for a client, make sure you show them the finished pencil draft before you move on to the next step!
+If you’re making the watercolor map for a client, show them the finished pencil draft before you move on to the next step.
 They may find spelling mistakes or want to make a modification.

 Make sure you draw with a light touch!
 You’ll probably need to modify your draft quite a bit as you progress with it.
 Don’t be afraid to add banners and other elements that enhance the map, like flourishes, symbols, and calligraphy labels.
 As you work through this step, be patient — this draft will probably take you a couple of days to make, and that’s okay!

-4. Draw Over the Draft with Waterproof Ink
+4. G Over the Draft with Waterproof Ink

 Once you’re happy with how the pencil draft looks, it’s time to trace over your pencil lines with a dip pen and waterproof ink.
 For this step, I prefer to use a straight pen fitted with a Nikko G nib and Ziller Soot Black ink.